Thai Massage has developed into many styles. What are the differences, and which one is right for you? And where do you

 And that’s without blending Thai Massage with any other modalities.
 In the process of practicing and teaching Thai Massage for over 20 years, I have developed my own style as well.

-Which Thai Massage style is best for you?
+Which style of Thai Massage style is best for you?

 So what style should you choose as an aspiring Thai Massage practitioner?
 This depends on mostly 4 factors:

 - What style do you most enjoy receiving?
 You will do best giving what you like to receive.
 If you love it, your clients will feel it and appreciate your work more.

 - Which style works for you and your body?
 For example, if you study a very rigid style which relies on a lot of thumb pressure work, but your thumbs cannot handle it, then this is not the best choice for you.

 You would do better with a softer style.
 Or if you study a style that uses a lot of difficult stretches, but you are 5 foot tall and weigh 95 pounds, then this might be difficult for you.
 So make sure that you study a style that works for your body.